 Silicone Compression Pad

-After surgical vein removal, eccentric compression is well established to minimize hematoma.
+After surgical vein removal, eccentric compression is a well-established method to minimize hematoma.
 After endovenous treatment and in particular after sclerofoam therapy eccentric compression helps to minimize the contained blood volume and thus reduce symptoms during the weeks of vein regression.

-However, eccentric compression had to be "home made" with tissue rolls, plasters and bandages.
-A continuous long-term wearing was not an option, or by neglecting personal hygiene.
+However, eccentric compression had to be ‘homemade’ with tissue rolls, plasters and bandages.
+Continuous long-term wearing was not an option, necessitating neglecting personal hygiene.

-The invention of silicone gel pad definitely means the end of surgical phlebectomy, as better results are achieved by a far more comfortable modality.
+The invention of silicone gel pad means the end of surgical phlebectomy, as better results are achieved by a far more comfortable method.